Sarav-S/Laravel-Model-Cacher/README.md

     protected $cacheAll = true;

 **$cacheName** represents the name of the caching.
 For individual caching it will be like users.{id} ie, users.1.
 For whole caching it will be simply users.

+Now you can access the cache using Facade or helper function like

+    cache('users')   // for all cache
+    cache('users.1') // for individual cache

+or

+    Cache::get('users')   // for all cache
+    Cache::get('users.1') // for individual cache